TickIT

 TickIT is a certification program for companies in the software development and computer industries, supported primarily by the United Kingdom and Swedish industries through UKAS and SWEDAC respectively.
 Its general objective is to improve software quality.

 History

 In the 1980s, the UK government's CCTA organisation promoted the use of IT standards in the UK public sector, with work on BS5750 (Quality Management) leading to the publishing of the Quality Management Library and the inception of the TickIT assessment scheme with DTI, MoD and participation of software development companies.

-TickITplus

-The TickIT scheme has been updated to become TickITplus, a new website TickITplus is now available.

-TickITplus adds a new dimension to the existing TickIT Scheme combining industry best practice with International IT standards.
-It provides ISO 9001:2008 accredited certification with a Capability Grading for all sizes and types of IT organisations.
-It cross-references ISO/IEC 15504 (Information technology — Process assessment) and ISO/IEC 12207 (Systems and software engineering — Software life cycle processes) amongst others.
-In addition it promotes Auditor and Practitioner competency and training within established qualification standards.

-Functions

-In addition to a general objective of improving software quality, one of the principles of TickIT is to improve and regulate the behaviour of auditors working in the information technology sector through training, and subsequent certification of auditors.
-The International Register of Certificated Auditors manages the registration scheme for TickIT auditors.

-Software development organizations seeking TickIT Certification are required to show conformity with ISO 9000.

-Major objective was to provide industry with a practical framework for the management of software development quality by developing more effective quality management system certification procedures.
-These involved: